Project Google Fi

 - That’s it!

-Activating Project Fi SIM on an iPhone
+Project Google Fi SIM on an iPhone

 If you are getting a new / activating an existing Google Phone the process is very simple.
-You go on Project Fi fill out a form and wait for a SIM card.
+You go on Google Fi fill out a form and wait for a SIM card.
 You get the card in the mail and you are done.
-Unless you already have a Google Voice number that you are using and you want to keep both numbers you might want to read this: How to keep your Google Voice number and use Project Fi.
+Unless you already have a Google Voice number that you are using and you want to keep both numbers you might want to read this: How to keep your Google Voice number and use Google Fi.

-The main issue with iPhone and Project Fi is that to activate it you have to do it in one of the Google phones (Nexus 5X, Nexus 6P, Pixel/ Pixel XL).
+The main issue with iPhone and Google Fi is that to activate it you have to do it in one of the Google phones (Nexus 5X, Nexus 6P, Pixel/ Pixel XL).
 Once the SIM card is activated you can then easily use it in any other unlocked Android or unlocked iPhone.
 Here are some ways we can get it activated:

 - Buy Nexus 5X (it’s only $250 and Google adds it to your monthly bill at $10 a month until you pay it off)